GoHenry review

 When it comes to deciding whether GoHenry is right for your family, there are 2 main factors to take into account: price and parental control.

 On the downside, GoHenry is relatively expensive: there are similar apps that come for a smaller monthly fee, while most children’s bank accounts are free.
-Only one top-up to the child account is free each month which can be restrictive as many parents prefer to pay pocket money weekly.
+With the Everyday account, only one top-up to the child account is free each month which can be restrictive as many parents prefer to pay pocket money weekly.
+You’ll need to upgrade to Plus to get unlimited free top-ups.
 Plus, if your child wants a customised, personalised card, you’ll need to cough up another £4.99.
 So it’s worth comparing this to other pocket money apps to see if you think the fee is worth paying.
 However, GoHenry allows free ATM withdrawals in the UK and abroad, and not all kids’ money apps do this.

 On the positive side, the parental control features with GoHenry are really thorough, and if you turn off cash withdrawals, your children won’t be able to spend a penny without you knowing what it was for.
 This means it can be a great option if you’re looking to give younger children financial independence in a super-safe environment.
 Of course, as your kids grow, they’ll expect you to grant them some actual independence and privacy, and a regular children’s bank account is probably more suitable at that point.